Online, Statewide, and Education Innovation2018-2019

 What Can I Do with a Bachelor of Applied Science in Public Administration?

-A Bachelor of Applied Science in Applied Science - Public Administration allows you to gain an understanding of leadership, management, ethics, budgets, critical thinking and problem solving.
+A Bachelor of Applied Science in Public Administration allows you to gain an understanding of leadership, management, ethics, budgets, critical thinking and problem solving.
 This degree plan emphasizes experiential learning by linking theory to specific problems and case studies.
 This program will provide you with the knowledge and skills applicable to careers in the public, non-profit and private sectors, and can also prepare you for graduate and/or law school.

 Career opportunities that might be pursued: